jeffmaddocks/queryTwitter/README.md

     - your TabPy service may be running locally, so enter localhost in the Server box
     - set the port to 9004
     - leave all other fields empty and press the Sign In button
-    - press the Browse button and select queryTwitter.py
+    - press the Browse button and select 'queryTwitter.py'
-    - type 'queryTwitter' inot the Function Name
+    - type 'queryTwitter' into the Function Name

 7. Enjoy!